BUY NOW

 New Assemblies and Preventive Maintenance Assemblies

 Lubricate the back 85% of the ejector pin with a high load bearing, high temperature grease, such as Slide Super Grease (No. 43911P.)
 Then lubricate the remaining front 15% of the pin with a clear, non-marking lubricant, such as Slide non-aerosol Super Grease (No. 43900.)
 Spray additional non-marking, clear lubricant in the sleeve of the pin.
-Now install the pin.
+The pin can now be installed..

 Ejector Pin Lubrication Diagram